Skip to main content

 Which glacier experience is best for a first-time visitor?

 If you only have one day, a dedicated Jökulsárlón tour is the highest-impact choice — it's the most visually dramatic and unlike anything you've seen before.
-If you want to actually walk on a glacier, Sólheimajökull glacier hike is the best intro.
+If you want to actually walk on a glacier, Sólheimajökull glacier hike is the top intro.

 Should I do Katla ice cave or Sólheimajökull glacier hike?